 Indonesia’s Solar Capacity Reaches 700MW, But Progress Falls Short of Climate Targets

 has surpassed 700MW of installed PV capacity, according to a recent report from the Institute for Essential Services Reform (IESR).
-However, the think tank warns that this progress is insufficient to meet global climate targets.
+However, the think tank warns that this progress is insufficient to meet global targets.
 As of August 2024, the country's solar PV capacity reached 717.71MW, largely driven by the 145MW Cirata PV project, which was installed in November 2023.

 Despite this milestone, Indonesia still has a substantial gap to bridge in its renewable energy transition.
 The country has a solar PV development pipeline of around 17GW, with state utility PLN planning to add approximately 3.2GW by 2030.
 Floating solar PV, in particular, has emerged as a key technology for Indonesia, which, as the world's largest archipelagic state, faces unique challenges in providing power to remote regions.
 Floating solar not only increases energy efficiency by lowering water temperatures but also helps conserve water resources by reducing evaporation.